-KPMG member firms and professionals are required to comply with independence standards that meet or exceed those set out in the FSR - Danish Auditors' Code of Ethics and the Danish Auditors Act.
+KPMG member firms and professionals are required to comply with independence standards that meet or exceed those set out in the IESBA Code of Ethics, the Danish Auditors Act and EU regulation.

 To help ensure ethical conduct, including integrity and independence, we require that all employees must be free from prohibited financial interests in, and prohibited relationships with, the network's audit clients, their management, directors and significant owners.